Travel Tuesday: Top 5 Things to do in Seoul in the Winter

-.
-Karaoke is extremely popular here and it is a great distraction from the uncomfortable temperatures outside.
-Grab a few buddies and lose a few hours pretending to be rock stars.
+Karaoke is extremely popular in Korea and it is a fun activity to distract you from the uncomfortable, cold temperatures outside.
+Grab a few buddies and head to a 'singing room' to pretend to be rock stars!

-.
-For under ten bucks you can enjoy saunas, bathing pools, and napping with the locals.
-If you want to treat yourself, you can spend extra on a massage or a scrub.
+For under ten bucks you can enjoy saunas and bathing pools with the locals.
+If you want to treat yourself, you can purchase special services like a massage or a scrub.
 Jimjilbangs are usually open 24-7, which means you can go in at the end of the day and actually spend the night sleeping on one of the napping mats.

 Koreans are obsessed with their TV dramas and you will be too after you've indulged in a few episodes.
 Don't be confused by the title 'drama', there is plenty of comedy in them.
 They are corny and addictive.
 I suggest starting out with the extremely popular Secret Garden drama.